whereistejas/old-blog-backup/_posts/2020-10-10-SAP-HANA-XSA-Synonyms.md

 In this transaction, our application which itself is also an HDI container, plays the part of the target system.
 The remote schema or external HDI container, where the data we want to bring over is stored, plays the part of the source system.
 We can also call our application HDI container the ego container.

-To get a better understanding of how provisioning happens for users based on their roles to schemas, you can refer to [this](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/2.0.05/en-US/a260b05631a24a759bba932aa6d81b64.html) document[<sup>1</sup>](#references).
+To get a better understanding of how provisioning happens for users based on their roles to schemas, you can refer to [this](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/2.0.05/en-US/a260b05631a24a759bba932aa6d81b64.html) document [<sup>1</sup>](#references).

+Users that use our application are called as technical users.
 Within any container, there are two kind of technical users:
-1. **Object owner**: This user owns all the database objects within the various schemas of the container.
+1. **Object owner**: This user owns all the database objects within the various schemas of the container, this user has the power to grant roles to other users.
 2. **Application user**: This is the end user, who will query for different databse objects, through our application.

 Roles and privileges allow us to have a fine control over which users have access to which objects and what actions they can perfrom over those objects.
 Since, we cannot know before-hand which users might use our applications, these roles and priveleges can be granted to users dynamically during runtime, based on their metadata or credentials.

 To access external databse objects we need to link the remote schema or external container, to our application.
 However, just this is not sufficient, as we still need to know exactly which database artifact, we are looking for in the source system.
 To link our application to a remote schema or an external container, we use services.
 Services can be of two types, an existing service provided by the system, or an user-provided one.
 To point towards a specific database object, we use synonyms, which act as aliases.

-In this blog post, we will cover how to read data from another HDI container.
+In this blog post, we will cover how to read data from another HDI container, this is also called cross-container access.

 ## Basic Premise of our Demo